lcmhoang/hmg-dynamics/README.md

 [[Paper]](https://github.com/lcmhoang/hmg-dynamics#deep-homography-estimation-for-dynamic-scenes)

 ## Dataset
 Training a deep neural network for homography estimation for dynamic scenes requires a dynamic scenes dataset.
-We introduce here a video dataset and a image-pair-generation method to prepare such a dataset.
-First, we collect a large set of youtube videos with a *Creative Commons License* from *YouTube* and identify identify in these videos a set of *static video clips* that dynamic scenes while the cameras are held static .
+We introduce here a video collection and a image-pair-generation method to prepare such a dataset.
+First, we collect a large collection of videos with a *Creative Commons License* from *YouTube* and identify in those videos a set of *static video clips* that capture dynamic scenes while the cameras are held static .
 This [VideoID and Frame Index](./video_id_and_frame_idx.txt) contains information about the video id and frame index of the extracted static video clips in our dataset.
 The file is formatted as following:
 ```
 [youtube_video_id];[frameIdxStart,frameIdxStartEnd];...;[frameIdxStart,frameIdxStartEnd]
 ...